 Introduces software life cycle models, and engineering methods for software design and development.
 Design and implementation, testing, and maintenance of large software packages in a dynamic environment, and systematic approach to software design with emphasis on portability and ease of modification.
 Laboratories include a project where some of the software engineering methods (from modeling to testing) are applied in an engineering example.

-Pre-Req: EECE 2160 Dig Control Programming and EECE 3220 Data Structures. or Permission of Instructor.
+Pre-Req: EECE 2160 ECE Application Programming and EECE 3220 Data Structures. or Permission of Instructor.

 This course introduces the use of nanomaterials for electronic devices such as sensors and transistors.
 Synthesis methods for nanoparticles, nanotubes, nanowires, and 2-D materials such as graphene will be covered.
 The challenges in incorporating nanomaterials into devices will also be discussed.
 These methods will be compared to techniques used in the semiconductor industry and what challenges, technically and financially, exist for their widespread adoption will be addressed.
 Finally, examples of devices that use nanomaterials will be reviewed.
 The course will have some hands on demonstrations.